<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504287414635989&amp;ev=PageView&amp;noscript=1">

 • Hypotonic Muscles: Underactive muscles can result in a lack of support, causing issues like incontinence.

-How Pelvic Floor Dysfunction Presents in Men
+Common Symptoms of Pelvic Floor Dysfunction in Men

 1. Urinary Symptoms